rajanvijayan/ai-agent-for-website/readme.txt

 == Changelog ==

 = 1.3.0 =
+* NEW: Leads management - convert conversations into leads
+* NEW: Admin review - review, close, or convert conversations to leads
+* NEW: Zapier integration - sync leads with external CRM platforms
+* NEW: Mailchimp integration - automatic newsletter subscription
+* NEW: Consent checkboxes (AI, Newsletter, Promotional) before chat
+* NEW: Editable "Powered By" text - customize branding at widget bottom
+* NEW: Widget customization - new color options for bubble, header, text, background
+* NEW: Live preview for button size, animation, and sound settings
+* CHANGED: Moved "AI Name" to Widget Appearance tab
+* DATABASE: Added leads table and consent fields

+= 1.3.0 =
 * NEW: Custom file upload - upload PDF, DOC, DOCX, TXT, CSV, MD, RTF to knowledge base
 * NEW: Google Drive integration - connect and import documents via OAuth 2.0
 * NEW: Confluence integration - connect and import wiki pages